aasifrasul/algos/README.md

 # algos
 Algorithms
-There are the 3 basic ones BubbleSort, SelectionSort and InsertioSort.
+There are the 3 basic ones bubbleSort, selectionSort and insertioSort.

-Have addeda fourth one, doubleSort.
+Have added a fourth one, doubleSort.
 This is my take on on improving upon bubbleSort.
 Have verified and it performs better than both Selection and Insertion.
-And the performance gets better with increae in the dataset.
+And the performance gets better with increase in the dataset.